chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_7_network_city_gruenwald.md

 ## Feedback

 Keith ANDREWS insists that, instead of complex query masks to generate visualizations, a faceted-search mask would be more suitable.
-He adds that, generally, one should prefer bar chart over pie chart; in any case, the successive order of visual elements should be constitent and transparent.
+He adds that, generally, one should prefer bar charts over pie charts; in any case, the successive order of visual elements should be consistent and transparent.
 Regarding network graphs, ANDREWS states that for large-scale network visuals, it might be preferable to include a threshold, i.e., representing only nodes with a certain amount of edges.
 Furthermore, he stresses that including more (agglomerations of) metadata in generating the visuals would be a promising endeavor, e.g., georeferences.

 Linda FREYBERG remarks positively on the aesthetics of some visuals shown, noticing conceptual similarity to designs classics from Otto NEURATH.
 She also advocates using open data processing tools, such as OpenRefine.